ros-controls/ros2_control/hardware_interface/doc/writing_new_hardware_component.rst

                   // ... create publishers/timers on my_custom_node_ ...
                }

-         For a complete, working implementation that uses the framework-managed node to publish diagnostic messages, see the demo in :ref:`example 17<ros2_control_demos_example_17_userdoc>`.
+         For a complete, working implementation that uses the framework-managed node to publish diagnostic messages, see the demo in example 17.

    #.
 Write the ``on_configure`` method where you usually setup the communication to the hardware and set everything up so that the hardware can be activated.